barumau/pandunia/eng/K-kurse.md

 1. da no safi kamre.
 2. un kupa no hali.
-3. du vaf no yam supa.
+3. du gau no yam supa.
-4. da no have vaf e mau. / da have no vaf e no mau.
+4. da no have gau e mau. / da have no gau e no mau.
-5. xefe yam ca ama no kafe.
+5. shef yam cha ama no kafe.
-6. mama have no vaf ama du mau.
+6. mama have no gau ama du mau.

 --------------------------------------------------------------------------------